Some stuff i own and recommend to friends

 My pale eyelids are useless at blocking light, so I always travel with a sleep mask, and this is the best—hands down.
 It molds to your face, doesn't touch your eyelids, doesn't make your eyes sweat, etc. I've left a bunch on planes, but always buy another one.
 They're not cheap, but for me, definitely worth the price.

 I was at a dinner party in Los Angeles once at the home of a couple I'd just met the week before.
 When I showed up, the husband took me on a tour of their house.
 When we got to the bedroom, he said, "And this is where I fuck the shit outa my wife."
 Seriously.
 Wow.
 Anyway, we love this mattress.
-Firm, but not too firm, and a fraction of what Tempurpedic chargers for the same thing.
+Firm, but not too firm, and a fraction of what Tempurpedic charges for the same thing.
 The frame we have is below.
 Easy assembly.

 Not as good as a hammock, but close.
 Love this thing.